karunakarrao/DevOps/Terraform/Terraform Basics.md

 ---------------------------------------------------------------------------------------------------------------
 Datasources: ( Data Resources)
 ---------------------------------------------------------------------------------------------------------------
-if you want to use the data-file from local/external filesystem into terraform then we use the `data` block. this will allow you to load the data from an external file.
+if you want to use the data-file from local/external filesystem into terraform then we use the `data` block. this will allow you to load the data from an external file. datasources are not like `resource` blocks. they are used for read the data from a file.

 ```
 resource "local_file" "pets" {
 	filename = /root/pets.txt